 The Dementia Consortium provides drug discovery resources, project management, industry expertise and tools as well as full funding support for projects.
 We can support small molecule or antibody-based strategies and aim to generate tools to achieve preclinical target validation.
 Our ultimate goal is to progress successful projects from laboratories towards the clinic.

-Applications to collaborate with the Dementia Consortium are open on a rolling call basis and are reviewed six times per year.
+Applications to collaborate with the Dementia Consortium are open globally to academic researchers and SMEs.
+Applications are reviewed six times per year.
 Please register your details to download the application form now.

 The case for the Dementia Consortium